 Estimated reading time: 2 mins

 It goes without saying that technology is advancing at a rapid rate, which means our ways of travelling are reaching vast new heights.
 So what does this mean for the future of air travel?
-Could elite methods of flying, such as private jets, become an affordable and accessible mode of transport for all types of travellers?
+Could elite methods of flying, such as a private jet, become an affordable and accessible mode of transport for all types of travellers?

 Below, we take a look at why private air travel is changing dramatically and why you could be booking your own jet in the not too distant future: